AllPein/miro-test/README.md

 Simple installation via npm.

 `npm install emails-input-miro`

-But you need to make sure, that the version is 1.2.0 or higher.
+Make sure, that the version is 1.2.0 or higher.

 Then...